Q: What is Amazon Simple Email Service (Amazon SES)?

 To connect to the Amazon SES SMTP interface, you must create SMTP credentials.
-To create your credentials, go to the AWS Management Console and click the SMTP link.
+To create your credentials, go to the Amazon SES console and click the SMTP link.

 To use the Amazon SES SMTP interface, all you need are your SMTP username and password, the SMTP endpoint name, and the port number.
 Using this information, you can connect to the Amazon SES SMTP interface in the same manner as any other SMTP relay.